 Needlepoint projects can be stitched in three different ways:

-- Hand-Painted Canvas - Needlepoint projects of this type have beautiful hand-painted designs that allows you to stitch creatively using a variety of techniques.
+- Hand-painted canvas: Needlepoint projects of this type have beautiful hand-painted designs that allow you to stitch creatively using a variety of techniques.

-- Needlepoint Charts - shows the pattern printed on a graph or grid with color squares or symbols.
+- Needlepoint charts: These show the pattern printed on a graph or grid with color squares or symbols.
 This grid is meant to mimic canvas mesh threads.

 To work a needlepoint pattern from a chart, each square is counted as one diagonal stitch over the intersection of a vertical and horizontal canvas mesh.
 If you are familiar with cross stitch and other types of embroidery, working from a needlepoint chart is exactly the same.
 There is no need to paint a canvas when following a chart!